hmi88/Fast_Multi_Style_Transfer-tensorflow/README.md

 This mean when you add new style, you just train new gamma and new beta.
 See the below results.

-From Scratch.
+### From Scratch.
-Train weight, bias, gamma, beta
+Train weight, bias, gamma, beta.
 <p>
 <img src="result/style01_01.gif" />
 </p>
 (40000 iteration)

-Fine-Tuned.
-Gradually change to new style.
+### Fine-Tuned.
-Train new gamma, beta.
+Train only new gamma, beta.
+You can see that images gradually change to new style.
 <p>
 <img src="result/style.jpg", width="852" />
 <img src="result/style02_01.gif" />